 Accounts receivable are carried at their net realizable value.
-The Foundation provides an allowance for doubtful accounts equal to the estimated losses that are expected to be incurred in their collection.
-The allowance is based on historical collection experience and a review by management of the current status of the existing receivables.
-As of September 30, 2023 and 2022, all accounts receivable were deemed collectible by management.
+The Foundation provides an allowance for credit losses equal to the estimated losses that are expected to be incurred in collection.
+Collections from customers are continuously monitored and the allowance for credit losses is adjusted based on historical collection experience adjusted for current conditions and reasonable forecasts, taking into account geographical and industry specific factors, and a review by management of the current status of existing receivables.
+There were no write-offs for credit losses for the year ended September 30, 2024.
+Receivables are considered past due if any portion of the receivable balance is outstanding more than 90 days.
+Interest is not charged on past due accounts.
+Receivables from contracts with customers are reported as accounts receivable in the accompanying statements of financial position.